 One of the surest signs that spring is in the air is the sight of baseball diamonds, soccer pitches, and lacrosse fields filled with coaches, refs, and kids who are primed for fun after a winter of hibernation.
 Behind them is a legion of dedicated parents who know they’re going to spend hours on the sidelines, come wind, rain, sleet, and snow, to cheer their young athletes to victory.

 The spring baseball, soccer, and lacrosse seasons are tough on spectators, especially in northern climates.
 They start before Daylight Savings Time kicks in, before temperatures consistently stay in the comfortable 55 degree-plus range, and before winter storm patterns give way to milder and drier conditions.
 But there are ways to fight off the chill and stay comfortable while you’re spectating.
-Maintain that team spirit with these tips on staying warm and dry at your children’s baseball and lacrosse games this spring.
+Maintain that team spirit with these tips on how to stay warm and dry in the bleachers at your children’s baseball and lacrosse games this spring.

 Check Conditions Before You Leave Home